blackwell-systems/error-envelope/README.md

 Structured, traceable, retry-aware HTTP error responses for Rust APIs.
 Features anyhow and Axum integration with a framework-agnostic core.

-This is a Rust port of [`err-envelope` (Go)](https://github.com/blackwell-systems/err-envelope), providing feature parity with the Go implementation.

 ## Overview

 - **anyhow integration**: Automatic conversion from anyhow::Error to structured HTTP responses